Abraham Lincoln’s words have always stuck with me:

 The candid citizen must confess that if the policy of the Government upon vital questions affecting the whole people is to be irrevocably fixed by decisions of the Supreme Court…the people will have ceased to be their own rulers.

 Congressman Taylor would point to the chief justice’s chair and say something to the effect of: “It was here in this room, over there in that chair, that Chief Justice John Marshall said, ‘It is emphatically the province and duty of the judicial department to say what the law is,’ thus establishing the court’s judicial review authority.”
 It wasn’t my place to get involved, but this was the part in his tour where I wanted to raise my hand.
-So you understand, the U.S. Constitution didn’t explicitly say the supreme court had the right or power of judicial review.
+So you understand, the U.S. Constitution didn’t explicitly say the supreme court had the right of judicial review.
+The last word.
 No, Chief Justice Marshall, unchallenged by the Congress, basically seized that authority.
-Bloviate as some lawyers may, and do, the Founders did not grant this authority to the high court.
+Bloviate as some lawyers may, and do, the Founders didn’t grant this authority to the high court.
 And for good reason…I would argue.

 I respect the high court’s opinion, but I think the opinion of “the people,” via their elected representatives, will be just as equally and lawyerly argued and just as equally bias as the high court’s; except that those deciding, unlike the justices of the supreme court, will be democratically elected and accountable for their vote.
 Where “vital questions” are at stake the American people, in my view, should be their own rulers.